jbonhag/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ## GCC 4.8

-For all flavors, install the standard development/build tools:
+For all versions of CentOS and RHEL, install the standard development/build tools:

 ```bash
 yum install ant bzip2 doxygen gcc-c++ patch python-argparse python-setuptools \